Amazon CloudWatch Logs

 • Log data is encrypted while in transit and while it is at rest

-• Log data can be encrypted using an AWS KMS or customer master key (CMK).
+• Log data can be encrypted using AWS KMS customer managed keys (CMK).

 CloudWatch Logs Concepts